Barn Door Hardware Buying Guide

 Connector

-Connector For applications that require more than one track, connectors are used to connect two or more tracks end to end.
+For applications that require more than one track, connectors connect two or more tracks end to end.

 Factors to Consider

-If you already have a door chosen, it helps to know the size and weight specifications of the door while browsing for the hardware to install it.
-The door's height, width, thickness, and weight will all play a factor in the hardware that it will require.
+If you have already chosen a door, it helps to know its size and weight specifications to select hardware to install it.
+The door's height, width, thickness, and weight will all play a factor in the required hardware.
 All barn door hardware kits will have minimum and maximum requirements for each one of these size attributes, so make sure that your door is compatible.

-From a design standpoint, it's also important that you select a set of barn door hardware that blends well with the features of your door, and the decor throughout the room that it's going into.
-Barn doors, and barn door hardware, are available in an array of styles ranging from modern to rustic.
-Choose a set that fits seamlessly into the theme of your space.
+From a design standpoint, it's important that you select a set of barn door hardware that blends well with the features of your door and the decor throughout the room that it's going into.
+Barn doors and barn door hardware come in an array of styles ranging from modern to rustic.
+Choose a set that fits seamlessly into your space.

 Door Pulls

-Door Pulls Adding a door pull to your barn door is almost a no-brainer, as it gives you a handle to easily grasp to open and close from the outside.
+Adding a door pull to your barn door gives you a handle to easily grasp to open and close from the outside.
 On the inside of the door, install a matching pocket door pull so that you have something to grasp from either side.

 Faux Hinge Straps